 In 1891, realizing an additional $22,000 would be needed to complete the station, the Lighthouse Board erected a four-story, pyramidal, wooden tower on the northern end of Devils Island to display a temporary, fixed red light of the fourth order.
 The light went into service on September 30, 1891, along with a ten-inch steam whistle housed in a one-story frame structure covered with heavy sheathing and corrugated iron outside and smooth iron inside.
+The wooden tower was twenty-four feet square at the base, and nine feet six, six inches square at the top of the enclosed watchroom, which was surmounted by an octagonal lantern room.

 In addition to the fog signal and temporary tower, ten acres of land were cleared so the light could be seen from all points of approach.
 A brick oil house and the first of two, stunning, redbrick, Queen Anne style keeper’s dwellings were also erected in 1891, along with a landing and the station’s boathouse, situated at the southern end of the island.
+A covered stairway, just north of the fog signal building, provided access to the lake.

 Title to the island was secured for $1,600 in 1895 through condemnation, and the State of Wisconsin ceded jurisdiction to the federal government.
 On March 2, 1895, Congress appropriated $22,000 “for constructing a permanent tower,” but as a second dwelling was also needed, the act was modified on June 11, 1896 so $4,000 of the sum could be used for the dwelling.

 A work party arrived on Devils Island on July 1, 1897 and commenced construction of the assistant keeper’s dwelling.
 The metalwork for the tower was delivered in June 1898, and the permanent lighthouse was completed on October 17, 1898.
-The third-order Fresnel lens, ordered from Henry Lepaute of Paris, France, finally arrived at the station on June 22, 1901 and was placed in operation on September 20, 1901.
+The third-order Fresnel lens, ordered from Henry-Lepaute of Paris, France, finally arrived at the station on June 22, 1901 and was placed in operation on September 20, 1901.
 The lens had eight flash panels, and while completing one revolution every eighty seconds, it would alternately produce red and white flashes every ten seconds.

 Built of half-inch-thick steel plates, the cylindrical tower stands eighty feet tall and was originally braced at its base by eight latticed buttresses that stood thirteen feet high.
 A similar tower was also erected in 1898 at the entrance to the Sturgeon Bay Ship Canal in Wisconsin, and it was soon found that the design had a major flaw: the tower would shake violently in high winds.
 In 1914, four of the buttresses were moved out from the tower and connected to vertical columns, linked with cross braces, that ran up the tower and connected to the watchroom.
 Also in 1914, the illuminant was changed to incandescent oil-vapor that increased the intensity of the red and white flashes.